Find the Perfect Garden Spot in 6 Easy Steps

 Look for something that had soil matter along with the nutrients.
 This is especially important as you work on building your garden soil.

-Take wild and domestic animals into consideration where planning your garden location
+Consider wild and domestic animals when choosing your garden location.

 We have also had great success with livestock panel that we have used as horse corrals.
 These are movable panels that can be taken down and moved if need be.

-They come in various dimensions so are easy to use.
+They come in various dimensions, so they are easy to use.
 If you have a rabbit problem, then simply run chicken wire or some other type of wire around the bottom of your panels.

 Also, consider some type of automatic sprinkler with a motion sensor!!!
-These are great at scaring potential midnight raiders out of your garden.
+These can scare away any nighttime intruders in your garden.

-Also See: Store Your Garden Carrots in Peat Moss for the Winter
+You May Also Enjoy: Store Your Garden Carrots in Peat Moss for the Winter

 Great tips for picking a good garden spot!
 I am rethinking my garden location because it is in a low spot where the soil stays too wet in spring. 🙁